 Liquidity risk is the risk that the Company may not be able to meet its present and future cash and collateral obligations without incurring unacceptable losses.
 The Company's objective is to, at all times maintain optimum levels of liquidity to meet its cash and collateral requirements.
-The Company closely monitors its liquidity position and deploys cash management system.
+The Company closely monitors its liquidity position.
 It maintains adequate sources of financing including debt at an optimised cost.